flarum/docs/user/troubleshooting.md

 If you get this message, try to follow the instructions on screen.
 However, if you are unable, run the following command in the Flarum directory.

-This command will not work on Windows.
+This command will only work in Unix shells, i.e. macOS, Linux, Git for Windows.

 ```bash
 curl -s https://paste.redevs.org/paste/3/raw | bash